 We use the set of AWSoM simulations to construct PCE surrogates following Section 3.2.
-In particular, we construct a separate PCE at 577 time points of each QoIs: radial velocity $(U_r)$ and number density $(N_p)$ , for both CR2152 and CR2208.
+In particular, we construct a separate PCE at 577 time points of each QoIs: radial velocity (U_r) and number density (N_p) , for both CR2152 and CR2208.
 The input space of each PCE is 6 dimensional, encompassing all the continuous input parameters from the second half of Table 1.

 The parameters in the first half of Table 1 are categorical (i.e. not ordinal), and they do not have any intrinsic ordering of their values or a notion of distance.
 They are not true random variables and quantities such as mean and variance are undefined.
 Therefore, the concept of sensitivity for categorical variables is ill-posed altogether.
-As a result, we consider sensitivity only for the six continuous parameters.
-Note that uncertainty contributions from the three categorical parameters are still captured since they are varied in generating the AWSoM simulation set.
-Our PCEs are built by marginalizing out (averaged over) the three categorical parameters and trained to predict the QoI values based on the six continuous input parameters.
-Ridge regression is adopted for computing the
+Calculating the mean, variance and subsequently sensitivities would require encoding these variables to numerical values directly or learning a transformation to a latent space of random variables, as done in Zhang et al. (2020); Häse et al. (2021) for Gaussian processes.
+Sensitivities calculated in this fashion would strongly depend on the chosen encoding.